 20. Ceramic Halloween Tree

-This vintage ceramic Christmas Trees have become popular once again over the last few years.
-Create your own Halloween version by painting a ceramic tree black and switching out the green and red lights for orange and black ones.
+These vintage ceramic Christmas Trees have become popular once again over the last few years.
+Create your own Halloween version by painting a ceramic tree black and switching out the green and red lights for orange lights.

 21. Halloween Spider Tree

-I love this Halloween Spider Tree, which can be made quite easily with a spider and web decoration draped over it.
+My husband hates spiders so he wouldn’t enjoy this spooky Christmas tree turned spider’s web.
+But I love this tree, which can be made quite easily with a spider and web decoration draped over it.

 22. Skeleton Spider Web Tree